 Before updating the material, John had to verify he had the latest versions by checking his emails and talking with the authors over the phone.
-About 30% of his time participating in the project was spent aggregating the latest documents before the briefing, holding the briefing, and sharing the feedback after the briefing.
+About 30% of his time participating in the project was spent aggregating the latest documents before the briefing, holding the briefing, and sharing feedback after the briefing.
 If the business plan was changed before the final report, John needed to repeat all these steps again.

 John had a lot of challenges to overcome.
-First he needed to minimize the time wasted sharing documents, managing versions, and preparing a report.
+First, he needed to minimize the time wasted sharing documents, managing versions, and preparing a report.
 Dozens of documents are shared among the members of the task force, so this could be difficult.
 As different members share different versions multiple times, the same documents may be stored repeatedly on different PCs.
 The document name itself may not indicate whether the document is the latest version.
 If there is a need to review the progress or hold a briefing, it will take a long time to aggregate the latest documents.

 John needs to create an environment to efficiently manage documents for collaboration.

 By using Wrapsody all members of the task force including John and the leader store the initial version of the business plan on their PC.
 The members update the plan locally and when a new version is available, the leader opens it on his PC, reads the document, and adds comments, if needed.
-The members read the comments and make appropriate updates in their document.
+The members read the comments and make appropriate updates to their documents.
 No additional document sharing or aggregation process or briefing is necessary.

 Wrapsody automatically synchronizes the latest version of the business plan to everyone’s device.
 John could edit the document on his laptop and later read it on his iPad.
 He can always be sure he has the latest version.
-This makes collaboration easy, since the document is the now the system of record.
+This makes collaboration easy since the document is now the system of record.